|

 an assault in mid-September.
 He replied that if the full Marine division was provided, the time would,

+indeed, be excellent.
+(The 7th Marines were not, however, there for the landing.)
 In the meantime, Walker's line was receiving increased pressure in early August, and MacArthur negated

 his plan.
 He ordered the 5th Marine RCT and the 2nd Infantry Division, both at sea heading to Korea from the